Shawabty of Tashereteniset, mother of Kheperre

-From Egypt, Giza, Pit G 7757 A, (tomb of Kheperre) room III (burial chamber).
-1929: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Egypt.
+From Egypt, Giza, top: Pit G 7757 A, (tomb of Kheperre) room IV; bottom: Pit G 7757 A, (tomb of Kheperre) room II (entrance hall), [originally from room III (burial chamber)].
+1929: Excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA by the government of Egypt.

 Harvard University—Boston Museum of Fine Arts Expedition